brandonroberts/angular/aio/content/getting-started/index.md

 </figure>

 <div class="callout is-helpful">
-<header>Stackblitz tips</header>
+<header>StackBlitz tips</header>

 * Log into StackBlitz, so you can save and resume your work.
 If you have a GitHub account, you can log into StackBlitz with that account.
-* To copy a code example from this tutorial, click the icon at the top right of the code example box, and then paste the code snippet from the clipboard into Stackblitz.
+* To copy a code example from this tutorial, click the icon at the top right of the code example box, and then paste the code snippet from the clipboard into StackBlitz.
-* If the Stackblitz preview pane isn't showing what you expect, save and then click the refresh button.
+* If the StackBlitz preview pane isn't showing what you expect, save and then click the refresh button.
+* StackBlitz is continually improving, so there may be slight differences in generated code, but the end result will be the same.

 </div>